ros2/ros2_documentation/source/Concepts/About-Different-Middleware-Vendors.rst

    * - GurumNetworks *GurumDDS*
      - commercial
      - ``rmw_gurumdds_cpp``
-     - Full support.
+     - Community support.
 Support included in binaries, but GurumDDS installed separately.

 For practical information on working with multiple RMW implementations, see the :doc:`"Working with multiple RMW implementations" <../How-To-Guides/Working-with-multiple-RMW-implementations>` tutorial.